paragverma/viterbi-pos-tag/README.md

 #### How to use:
     $python viterby.py -s "Today is a wonderful day" ['NN', 'VBZ', 'DT', 'NN']

-There is also a trimmed version which can be imported by other projects #### Coming Soon
+#### Importing package (Coming Soon)
+    import ViterbiPOSTagger

+See documentation **here**

 #### Some important notes
 -  The default training corpus is the *Brown* corpus.
 You can change it any other corpus in the *nltk* library(see list below) or supply your own corpus(see format below)
 -  Pre-trained models are available in the */models* folder of this repository(see usage below)
--
+-  The implementation details can found in the lecture slides of Pushpak Bhattacharya.
+Link to the slides is [here](https://www.cse.iitb.ac.in/~pb/cs626-2013/cs626-lect11to17-pos-2013-8-13.pdf).
 ##